 How to sign up to SelfWealth

 Signing up to SelfWealth is pretty straightforward.
-Its totally free and you don’t even have to transfer any of your holdings across if you don’t want to – you can start a completely new HIN and list of holdings – although I chose to transfer my holdings across.
+It’s totally free and you don’t even have to transfer any of your holdings across if you don’t want to – you can start a completely new HIN and list of holdings.

-Bear in mind, the process is not instant due to strict government anti money laundering regulations there process takes a few days as the required checks and balances need to be done.
+Bear in mind, the process is not instant due to strict government anti money laundering regulations.
+Their process takes a few days as the required checks and balances need to be done.
 Personally, my SelfWealth account took 4 days to set up, and I had settled my first share purchase within the week!